 You have no items in your cart.

-On Thursday, March 5th, at 7pm at the Emerson Center, The Bozeman Doc Series presents the Bozeman premiere of the critically acclaimed new documentary Oliver Sacks: His Own Life.
+On Thursday, March 5th, 2020, at 7pm at the Emerson Center, The Bozeman Doc Series presented the Bozeman premiere of the critically acclaimed new documentary Oliver Sacks: His Own Life.

 The film explores the life and work of the legendary neurologist and storyteller, as he shares intimate details of his battles with drug addiction, homophobia, and a medical establishment that accepted his work only decades after the fact.
 Sacks was a fearless explorer of unknown mental worlds whose work revealed unique insight on the diversity of human experience and our shared humanity.